 A promise to pay money or other consideration on the occurrence of an uncertain event.

-See wagering contract under Contract." - 1.20.
-It cites Cinemax India Limited Vs Union of India (Special Civil Appeal Nos.
+See wagering contract under Contract." - 1.21.
+M/s Zydus placed reliance on Cinemax India Limited Vs Union of India (Special Civil Appeal Nos.
 8032, 9661, 11032, 11111, 12933 of 2010 and 707 of 2011 decided on 23.08.2011) wherein the term 'furtherance of business' has been pointed out as: - "The meaning of 'furtherance', as per Black's Law Dictionary, 6th Edition, 11th reprint, 1997, is act of furthering, help forward, promotion, advancement or progress.
-Furtherance of business will, thus mean, act of furthering business, helping forward business, promotion of business, advancement of business or progress of business." - 1.21.
-In the Australian Concise Oxford Dictionary (1997) defines the phrase 'in the course of' as 'during' and the word 'furtherance' as to mean 'furthering or being furthered; the advancement of a scheme etc.' - 1.22.
-M/s Cadilla cites Indian Institute of Technology Vs. State of Uttar Pradesh & Ors.
+Furtherance of business will, thus mean, act of furthering business, helping forward business, promotion of business, advancement of business or progress of business." - 1.22.
+In the Australian Concise Oxford Dictionary (1997) defines the phrase 'in the course of' as 'during' and the word 'furtherance' as to mean 'furthering or being furthered; the advancement of a scheme etc.' - 1.23.
+M/s Zydus placed reliance on Indian Institute of Technology Vs. State of Uttar Pradesh & Ors.
 [1976(38)STC 428 (All.)] it was held that (a) the statutory obligation of maintenance of a hostel which involved supply and sale of food was an integral part of the objects of the Institute; and (b) the running of the said hostel could not be treated as the principal activity of the Institute.
-Consequently, the Institute was held to not be doing business. - 1.23.
-M/s.
-Cadila has submitted that in the light of the above canteen services cannot be treated as ancillary to their business activity.
-Firstly, canteen services are provided only to the employees of the Company as per the internal employment policy applicable to the employees.
+Consequently, the Institute was held to not be doing business. - 1.24.
+M/s Zydus has submitted that in the light of the above canteen services cannot be treated as ancillary to their business activity.
+Firstly, canteen services are provided.

+only to the employees of the Company as per the internal employment policy applicable to the employees.
 Hence, if canteen can be termed as expenses for use in the course of business than a business activity itself, then the same cannot be termed as 'supply' to be taxed under GST.